Sofi0Le/BKIT_Leb/README.md

 This is the beginning of my learning sessions...

-Shall I be friend with Python :)
+Shall I be friends with Python :)